agh-static-x/Maven-Plugin/README.md

   name.
 If such artifact won't be found, plugin will default to instrumenting all project artifacts.

 - `outputFolder` - path to output folder for instrumented JAR.
-If no name for the folder is provided, the instrumented JAR will be stored in the default folder for Maven project .
+If no name for the folder is provided, the instrumented JAR will be stored in the default folder for Maven project.

+- `suffix` - suffix will be added to your file name after the instrumentation.
+The default suffix is '-instrumented' (e.g 'example-2.1.jar' will become 'example-2.1-instrumented.jar').

+- `noSuffix` - if set to true, no suffix will be added to file name.

 ## Execution